-All details and information regarding MRIAS applications will be kept confidential until outcomes of the External Program application have been announced.
+All details and information regarding MRIAS applications will be kept confidential until outcomes of the CUREator+ program application have been announced.

-Acknowledging there is an embargo period for successful External Program applicants, MRIAS applicants must contact the OMRI as soon as they are advised by the External Program that they have been successful.
+Acknowledging there is an embargo period for successful CUREator+ program applicants, MRIAS applicants must contact the OMRI as soon as they are advised by the CUREator+ program that they have been successful.

-The Department of Health will work with the Responsible Entity to determine announcement dates, noting that the External Program publicity conditions, if any, take precedence
+The Department will work with the Responsible Entity to determine announcement dates, noting that the CUREator+ program publicity conditions, if any, take precedence

-The Minister for Medical Research and/or the Department of Health will publicly announce recipients, including the title of the Activity.
+The Minister for Medical Research and/or the Department will publicly announce recipients, including the title of the Activity.
 All other parties must withhold announcement/media coverage until after OMRI advises this has occurred.